sgehrman/SwiftUIAppBugs/README.md

     9   SwiftUI                             0x00000001d1bcbc40 $s7SwiftUI15ToolbarStrategyPAAE10withUpdateyqd__qd__AA0C6BridgeCyxG_AA0C0O0F7ContextVtXElFAA06AppKitcD0V_SbTg5 + 380

-// -------------------------------------------
+# Other
-// When running the app in the debugger there is a constant stream of errors and warnings that no one at Apple cared to fix.
-// some examples of log messages when debugging
-// doing a simple drag and drop when customizing toolbar
+When running the app in the debugger there is a constant stream of errors and warnings that no one at Apple cared to fix. some examples of log messages when debugging doing a simple drag and drop when customizing toolbar

 Unable to obtain a task name port right for pid 477: (os/kern) failure (0x5) Ignoring request to entangle context after pre-commit